7/24/2019

 Chairman and Chief Executive Officer

-Yeah.
-Thank you, Erin.
-I guess on the real world side, and just repeat what we've been saying before, we've got a unique set of capabilities.
+Yeah, thank you, Erin.
+I guess on the real-world side, and just to repeat what we've been saying before, we've got a unique set of capabilities.
 We spoke at length about the human data science cloud and the infrastructure we've built, which is really what allows data to be consumed.
-This is a critical issue in healthcare and the most vexing problem that many companies have been confronting, even assuming you could source all the data that's required, the scale that's required.
-And again, I want to remind you, no one comes close even at the fraction level in terms of the scope, depth, granularity, and global coverage.
-But it's the linking of those data assets, the interoperability of those data assets, and the work that we do from a technology standpoint to be able to mine and utilize and consume those analytics, and then the technology layer of artificial intelligence and predictive analytics that's required.
+This is a critical issue in healthcare and the most vexing problem that many companies have been confronting.
+You know, even assuming you could source all the data that's required, the scale that's required, and again, I want to remind you, no one comes close even at the fraction level in terms of the scope, depth, granularity, and global coverage.
+But it's the linking of those data assets, the interoperability of those data assets, and the work that we do from a technology standpoint to be able to mine and utilize and consume those analytics, And then the technology layer of artificial intelligence and predictive analytics that's required.
 So it's the combination of those assets, again, with the unmatched therapeutic expertise that our company can bring forward in any engagement.
-I'll remind you, we're running more than 2,500 trials, clinical trials.
+I'll remind you, we're running more than 2,500 clinical trials.
 There's just no one in the world that has that kind of therapeutic coverage and scale on a global level.
-You combine all of those assets and we've spent the bulk of our time over the past few years integrating these assets and developing solutions that are push of a button type of analytics.
-And that's kind of very unique.
+So you combine all of those assets, and we've spent the bulk of our time over the past few years integrating these assets and developing solutions that are push-of-the-button type of analytics, and that's kind of very unique.
 And so we were the obvious partner here for this consortium of pharma.
 This is an agent that is very commonly used in a very common procedure that I think every one of us has undertaken at one point in time or another.
-And there are questions on safety and naturally the FDA and these consortium of partners came to us and that's over the next five years.
+And there are questions on safety, and naturally the FDA and this consortium of partners, you know, came to us.
+And that's over the next five years.
 It's a big job over the next five years.
 Again, in the aggregate revenue of our company, it's not going to be something that's going to move the needle in a dramatic fashion.
 That was your question.
-But again, it's just one unusual type of engagement that it actually demonstrates that we are, our capabilities put us head and shoulders above anything that's out there.
+But, again, it's just one unusual type of engagement that effectively demonstrates that, you know, we are – our capabilities put us head and shoulders above anything that's out there.

 speaker